robert-ercean/Sokoban/notes.md

 known as the assignment problem.
 I used the sci-py library that uses an O(N^3) algorithm which is pretty insignificant in computational terms for the sizes of the maps I was dealing with (a maximum of 5 boxes) therefore I didn't bother to optimize this further.
+- The final heuristic value is the sum of the weights of the edges in the minimum cost perfect matching of the bipartite graph.

 - I was pretty optimistic about this method of min-weight perfect matching so I introduced 0 tolerance for pull moves, disabling them completly from the search space.